zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 In order.

 [APZ 128.6] (# apz128.6) # apz128.6 .ref .apz} "How to live there
-Is that so? ”Those lame akushala dhammas are born there, and Yamse is the soul of these akushala dhammas.
+Is that so?
+"Those lame akushala dhammas are born there, and Yamse is the soul of these akushala dhammas.
 This is how the condition was associated.
 The creatures that associate with the land lie on the ground, Animals that have been in contact with water sleep, but have been in contact with water The creatures lie down.
 In the forest lie the creatures associated with the forest,